simonarvin/eyeloop/importers/README.md

         self.arguments = ENGINE.arguments
         self.scale = self.arguments.scale
 ```
-Here, we define critical variables, such as optional scaling.
-Then, we load the first frame, retrieve its dimensions and, lastly, arm the engine:
+Here, we define critical variables, such as scaling.
+Then, we load the first frame, retrieve its dimensions and, lastly, *arm* the engine:

 ```python
         ...